 Conquer the mountain

-Wherever you go in Fort 'Bill', you'll be in the shadow of the gigantic Ben Nevis, which measures a lofty 1,344 m.
-You can get to the main path easily from the town, and the ascent should take between six to eight hours.
+Wherever you go in Fort 'Bill', you'll be in the shadow of the gigantic Ben Nevis, which measures a lofty 1,345 m.
+The mountain track is easily accessed from the visitor centre in nearby Glen Nevis, with the ascent taking 8 hours on average.
 From the top, you'll be rewarded with panoramic vistas of the surrounding mountains and Lochaber.
 But remember, when it comes to climbing any of Scotland's Munros, safety comes first - seek helpful advice and check the forecast before you go!

 And start exploring